Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 • Solid deck pallets.
 This is a broad category of pallets that can vary significantly.
 For example, some solid deck pallets have a top board, while others don’t.

 • Double face pallet.
 Double-face pallets have decks on the pallet’s top and bottom, as the name would suggest.
-This bottom deck strengthens the pallet and better distributes weight across its surface.
+This bottom deck strengthens the pallet and distributes weight more evenly across its surface.

 In addition, GMA pallets account for over 30% of all pallets used in the United States.
-GMA specifications dictate that all pallets used for the distribution of food and beverages meet some of the same dimensions and specifications.
+GMA specifications require that all pallets used for the distribution of food and beverages meet certain common dimensions and specifications.

 GMA pallets' dimensions are 48 in x 40 in.
-GMA pallets must also have a minimum load-bearing capacity of 2,500 pounds as well as a four-way forklift entry with two side notches.
+GMA pallets must also have a minimum load-bearing capacity of 2,500 pounds and a four-way forklift entry with two side notches.

-GMA pallets can also be Grade A or Grade B. Grade A pallets are in the best condition and should only have slight discoloration if there are any signs of use.
+GMA pallets can also be Grade A or Grade B. Grade A pallets are in the best condition and should have only slight discoloration, if any, from use.
 Grade B pallets may appear more worn, and they might even show past stringers repaired.
-Although Grade A pallets are the preferred choice, Grade B pallets are often used because they are more affordable.
+Although Grade A pallets are preferred, Grade B pallets are often used because they are more affordable.

-Specialized pallets also exist for different uses and purposes, which is why the chart below is so extensive.
+Specialized pallets also exist for various uses, which is why the chart below is so extensive.
 Your pallet choice will come down to several factors, including the size and weight of your shipment and the specific product you’re transporting:

 Product